Singular plane sections and the conics in the Fermat quintic threefold

 \textbf{Option 1.} Let $R=[l_i]_i$ be given by the equations \bea l_i = S_{8 0}u_i^5-S_{9 0}u_i^4 \eea Indeed, $R$ satisfies the equations (\ref{eqs for lambda'}) as we have \bea \sum_{i=0}^4M_i(U)u_i^4l_i&=& S_{8 0}\sum_{i=0}^4M_i(U)u_i^9-S_{9 0}\sum_{i=0}^4M_i(U)u_i^8 =S_{8 0}S_{9 0}-S_{9 0}S_{8 0}=0, \\ \sum_{i=0}^4M_i(U)l_i&=& S_{8 0}\sum_{i=0}^4M_i(U)u_i^5-S_{9 0}\sum_{i=0}^4M_i(U)u_i^4 =S_{8 0}S_{5 0}-S_{9 0}S_{40}=0 \eea as $S_{50}=S_{40}=0$ from the construction of $M_i(U)$ in the proof of Proposition \ref{double tangents}.

-The terms $S_{m0}$ have initial values: \bea \eea and all further values can be found recursively from the Newton-type identity \bea S_{m,0}=e_1S_{m-1,0}-e_2S_{m-2,0}+ e_3S_{m-3,0}-e_4S_{m-4,0}+e_5S_{m-5,0}.\eea In turn, the general terms $S_{mn}$ are determined by the recurrence \bea S_{mn}= \sum_{k=0}^n \binom{n}{k} S_{80}^k S_{90}^{n-k}S_{m+4n+k,0}. \eea Indeed, this follows from applying the binomial formula to the term $l_i^n =(S_{8 0}u_i^5-S_{9 0}u_i^4)^n$ in the definition of $S_{mn}.$
+The terms $S_{m0}$ have initial values: \bea \eea All further values can be found recursively from the Newton-type identity \bea S_{m,0}=e_1S_{m-1,0}-e_2S_{m-2,0}+ e_3S_{m-3,0}-e_4S_{m-4,0}+e_5S_{m-5,0},\eea which follows from the identity $\sum_{i=0}^4M_i(U)q(u_i)u_i^{m-5}=0$ for \bea q(u):=\prod_{i=0}^4(u-u_i)=u^5-e_1u^4+e_2u^3-e_3u^2+e_4u-e_5.\eea In turn, the general terms $S_{mn}$ are determined by the recurrence \bea S_{mn}= \sum_{k=0}^n (-1)^{n-k} \binom{n}{k} S_{80}^k S_{90}^{n-k}S_{m+4n+k,0}. \eea Indeed, this follows from applying the binomial formula to the term $l_i^n =(S_{8 0}u_i^5-S_{9 0}u_i^4)^n$ in the definition of $S_{mn}.$

 We thus have an algorithmic procedure of finding all the coefficients entering the equations of the space of conics.
 However, the complexity of the terms $S_{mn}$ as polynomials of $e_i$ increases fast with $m,n.$ For the time being we have been unable to extract geometrically meaningful information from this procedure, but it's possible that more patterns will emerge from the interplay of the algebra and geometry here.